 Client was pulled over for swerving and straddling the centerline of the roadway.
-Police officer claimed that client had a strong odor of an alcoholic beverage on his breath, was slurring his speech and had watery & bloodshot eyes.
-Client submitted to the three standard field sobriety tests (Walk & Turn test, One Leg Stand test and Horizontal Gaze Nystagmus test) during which the officer claimed that client exhibited all twenty clues for intoxication.
+The police officer claimed that client had a strong odor of an alcoholic beverage on his breath, was slurring his speech, and had watery & bloodshot eyes.
+Client submitted to the three standard field sobriety tests (Walk & Turn test, One Leg Stand test, and Horizontal Gaze Nystagmus test) during which the officer claimed that client exhibited all twenty clues for intoxication.
 Client was arrested and taken to the police station where he tested a .164 on a BAC DataMaster breath machine.
-The police charged client with Operating Under the Influence, Operating with a Prohibited Alcohol Concentration and Driving Left of Center.
-After reviewing video from the police and written reports, our investigation revealed that client had to take the breath test twice and the testing officer failed to use a new mouthpiece for the second test.
+The police charged client with Operating Under the Influence, Operating with a Prohibited Alcohol Concentration, and Driving Left of Center.
+After reviewing the video from the police and written reports, our investigation revealed that client had to take the breath test twice, and the testing officer failed to use a new mouthpiece for the second test.
 There were also numerous irregularities with all three field sobriety tests.
 We challenged all aspects of the case with a motion to suppress.
 Before the court hearing on the motion, the prosecutor dropped the Operating with a Prohibited Alcohol Concentration charge and proceeded only on the Under the Influence charge.
 The judge, however, agreed that all three field sobriety tests were improperly done and ordered them suppressed.
 Client eventually accepted the prosecutor’s offer to reduce the charge to Reckless Operation.

 Client crashed her vehicle into a ditch.
 She refused the breath test.
-Although she had multiple prior DUI convictions, only two were within the prior six years, so the police charged her with a third offense OVI, OVI Refusal and Failure to Control.
+Although she had multiple prior DUI convictions, only two were within the prior six years, so the police charged her with a third offense, OVI, OVI Refusal, and Failure to Control.
 The OVI Refusal carried a mandatory minimum sentence of 60 days in jail if convicted.
 We filed a Notice to Preserve the police cruiser video and a Demand for Discovery.
 The police refused to give us a copy of client’s cruiser video.
 As a result, the prosecutor was forced to dismiss both OVI charges.

 Client was arrested for a Felony OVI after an eyewitness reported him operating a vehicle in a restaurant parking lot.
 Client was unable to perform any field sobriety tests.
 Officers obtained a search warrant for a blood sample and took client to a nearby hospital.
 Client was subsequently indicted on two counts of Felony OVI with specifications, alleging five or more prior OVI convictions and a BAC level above the enhanced .17 limit.
 Client was facing the possibility of a thirty-month prison sentence.
 We filed Motions to Strike the prior convictions based on constitutionality, and, after multiple hearings, the court ruled that several of the prior convictions were constitutionally defective, and banned the prosecution from using them.
 Accordingly, the prosecutor agreed to amend the charge down to a misdemeanor, second offense OVI.
 Client was sentenced to 5 months local jail with credit for time served, the minimum mandatory fine of $525 plus court costs, and a two-year license suspension.

 Client was pulled over for driving 53 MPH in a 40 MPH zone.
 The police officer claimed that he smelled alcohol.
 Client refused to take a Portable Breath Test.
 Unfortunately, client attempted the three standard field sobriety tests and, in the officer’s opinion, botched them all.
 Client was arrested and taken to the police station for a breath test.
 On both breath tests, using an Intoxilyzer 8000 machine, client tested 0.000 (no trace of alcohol whatsoever).
 The police then charged him with Operating Under the Influence and Speeding.
-We obtained the police reports, breath test documentation and videos from both the police cruiser and the police station.
-After arguments with the prosecutor, the OVI charge was dismissed outright and client was assessed a $25 fine on the Speeding ticket.
+We obtained the police reports, breath test documentation, and videos from both the police cruiser and the police station.
+After arguments with the prosecutor, the OVI charge was dismissed outright, and client was assessed a $25 fine on the Speeding ticket.

 The ohiocrimelawyer.com website is designed for general information only.
-Any information on this site is not to be construed as formal legal advice from a criminal defense lawyer, a DUIlawyer, a family law lawyer or wills, probate, trusts and estate planning lawyer, nor formation of a lawyer/client relationship.
+Any information on this site is not to be construed as formal legal advice from a criminal defense lawyer, a DUI lawyer, a family law lawyer or estate planning, wills, trusts, and probate lawyer, nor the formation of a lawyer/client relationship.
 Persons accessing this site are encouraged to seek personal advice regarding their individual legal issues.

-The attorneys in our law firm primarily service Portage County courts (Ravenna and Kent), and Summit County courts (Akron, Stow, Barberton).
-Cases in all other courts in North East Ohio, including Cuyahoga County courts (Cleveland, Garfield Heights, Bedford, Parma, Rocky River etc…) are handled under specific terms and conditions.
+The attorneys in our law firm primarily service Portage County courts (Ravenna and Kent) from our office in Ravenna, and Summit County courts (Akron, Stow, Barberton) from our office in Stow.
+Cases in all other courts in North East Ohio, such as Cuyahoga County courts, are handled under specific terms and conditions.